driebit/kenniscloud/README.md

 ### Setup

-To run this project and make contributions you will need to follow the following checklist:
+To run this project and make contributions you will need to follow this checklist:

 -   Clone [Zotonic](git@github.com:zotonic/zotonic.git) on your machine and build it
 -   Clone this repository into the `zotonic/apps_user` directory